elandivar/ui-forge/README.md

 - [Docker Compose Documentation](https://docs.docker.com/compose/)

+## Usage

+Just navigate to http://localhost:8000 or http://localhost:8000/admin

 ## To-do

 1. In install.py, check if the docker cointainers are already running.
 2. In install.py, change the project name inside the OpenAdmin GUI.
 3. Create a service administrator, in order to stop and restart UI-Forge containers.
+4. Change the default Laravel page at root directory

 ## Contributions